Needham Reiterates Ionis Pharmaceuticals (IONS) Buy Recommendation

 What are Other Shareholders Doing?

-Pictet Asset Management holds 374K shares representing 0.26% ownership of the company.
-In it's prior filing, the firm reported owning 277K shares, representing an increase of 25.86%.
-The firm increased its portfolio allocation in IONS by 12.12% over the last quarter.
+T. Rowe Price Investment Management holds 11,678K shares representing 8.17% ownership of the company.
+In it's prior filing, the firm reported owning 11,157K shares, representing an increase of 4.47%.
+The firm decreased its portfolio allocation in IONS by 14.15% over the last quarter.

-GSPKX - Goldman Sachs U.S. Equity Dividend and Premium Fund Institutional holds 3K shares representing 0.00% ownership of the company.
-No change in the last quarter.
+Bellevue Group holds 9,744K shares representing 6.81% ownership of the company.
+In it's prior filing, the firm reported owning 9,463K shares, representing an increase of 2.88%.
+The firm decreased its portfolio allocation in IONS by 25.30% over the last quarter.

-BlackRock holds 9,080K shares representing 6.35% ownership of the company.
-In it's prior filing, the firm reported owning 8,936K shares, representing an increase of 1.58%.
-The firm decreased its portfolio allocation in IONS by 99.92% over the last quarter.
+FDGRX - Fidelity Growth Company Fund holds 6,921K shares representing 4.84% ownership of the company.
+In it's prior filing, the firm reported owning 7,103K shares, representing a decrease of 2.63%.
+The firm decreased its portfolio allocation in IONS by 4.56% over the last quarter.

-LINCOLN VARIABLE INSURANCE PRODUCTS TRUST - LVIP Dimensional U.S. Core Equity 1 Fund Standard Class holds 6K shares representing 0.00% ownership of the company.
-No change in the last quarter.
+Clearbridge Investments holds 5,426K shares representing 3.79% ownership of the company.
+In it's prior filing, the firm reported owning 5,774K shares, representing a decrease of 6.42%.
+The firm decreased its portfolio allocation in IONS by 21.40% over the last quarter.

-Great West Life Assurance holds 26K shares representing 0.02% ownership of the company.
-In it's prior filing, the firm reported owning 17K shares, representing an increase of 34.45%.
-The firm decreased its portfolio allocation in IONS by 99.88% over the last quarter.
+Price T Rowe Associates holds 4,292K shares representing 3.00% ownership of the company.
+In it's prior filing, the firm reported owning 4,797K shares, representing a decrease of 11.76%.
+The firm decreased its portfolio allocation in IONS by 24.97% over the last quarter.

-There are 709 funds or institutions reporting positions in Ionis Pharmaceuticals.
-This is an increase of 11 owner(s) or 1.58% in the last quarter.
-Average portfolio weight of all funds dedicated to IONS is 0.20%, a decrease of 12.03%.
-Total shares owned by institutions increased in the last three months by 4.10% to 145,023K shares.
-The put/call ratio of IONS is 0.55, indicating a bullish outlook.

 Ionis Pharmaceuticals Background Information